li11ianc/explaining-movie-revenue/README.md

 # project

-Starter docs for the final project
+Starter docs, code, and data for final project.